DUI & Traffic Defense

 What Does Your Charge Mean?

 If you are charged with driving under the influence of alcohol or drugs (DUI, DWI), or with refusal to blow after an arrest for DUI (Refusal) in Virginia, you face harsh criminal and civil penalties.
-At Wolcott Rivers Gates, Stephen and Adam can protect your rights if you were arrested DUI or Refusal.
+At Wolcott Rivers Gates, Stephen and Brian can protect your rights if you were arrested DUI or Refusal.

 If you or your loved one has been charged with a DUI or refusal, you likely have questions.
 We can tell you what your arrest means and the consequences you might face.